 - It should ALWAYS be very clear where you are allowed to go and what areas are restricted.
 That doesn't means the track can't be a bit like a maze, but the player should know where he can go not necessarily where it should go (i.e. what constitutes the drivable area should be clearly visible, though of course there can be more than one path leading to the finish line)

 - Maze should be used very carefully.
 If people are constantly lost it's not a good thing

 - Try to not break the flow of the track, imagine the track like a river flowing, you should avoid "turbulent" sections

 - In most cases, you should avoid making the track too narrow - when playing with lots of AI karts, especially, this will result in a lot of frustrating collisions between karts

 Note that you need to be already somewhat familiar with blender.
 Tutorials are easily found with a Google search.

-Blender procedural materials are not supported and most of what you enter in the material buttons window will be ignored.
+Blender procedural materials and Cycle material are not supported and most of what you enter in the material buttons window will be ignored.
 Vertex colors may however be used.

 For static objects, most combinations of scale and rotation will export file.
 However please avoid giving a negative scale to objects (this is bad practice anyway).

 More information about polycount, etc. can be found in the Style Guidelines